dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

     - `config.toml`: This file contains the configuration settings for your `dlt` project.

 :::note
-When deploying your pipeline in a production environment, managing all configurations with the `.toml` files might not be convenient.
-In this case, we highly recommend using environment variables or other [configuration providers](../general-usage/credentials/setup#available-config-providers) available in `dlt` to store secrets and configs instead.
+When deploying your pipeline in a production environment, managing all configurations with the TOML files might not be convenient.
+In this case, we highly recommend using environment variables or other [configuration providers](../general-usage/credentials/setup#available-config-providers) available in dlt to store secrets and configs instead.
 :::

 ## 2. Configure the pipeline script